Discover the Charm of Santa Pola: A Comprehensive Guide to the Costa Blanca Gem

 Roman Legacy: Portus Illicitanus and Roman House

 The Roman legacy in Santa Pola is simply mesmerizing!
 The ancient Portus Illicitanus, an archaeological site, unveils the town’s Roman roots and serves as a reminder of its importance as a trade center in Roman times.
 Additionally, the Roman House of the Palmeral is an intriguing site, where the practice of pickling and salting fish started as early as the 4th century BC.
+One can only imagine the vibrant trade activities that once transpired in this delightful fishing town, with fishing boats playing a significant role in connecting it to the nearby town.

 Pirate Tales and the Castle-Fortress